ZackWilde27/VulkanGameEngine/BlenderProjectDocs.md

 - Depth Write

-  Whether or not the depth of pixels is written to the depth buffer
+  Whether or not the depth of new pixels is written to the depth buffer

 - Masked